IdentityServer/IdentityServer4/docs/quickstarts/8_entity_framework.rst

 We will add those now, and unfortunately this must be done by hand-editing your `.csproj` file.
 To edit the `.csproj` by right-click the project and select "Edit projectname.csproj":

 ..
 Note:: Depending on how you created your initial project for the IdentityServer host, you might already have these tools configured in your `csproj` file.
 If they are, you can skip to the next section.
+This is also not necessary if aou are already using .net Core 2.1 (more details `here <https://docs.microsoft.com/de-de/dotnet/core/migration/20-21>`_).

 .. image:: images/8_edit_csproj.png